jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

         fi;

-Linux will run a pseudo code script like this sometime before shutdown to ensure that an 'ok' file is written to the **flags** partition for the next boot.
+Linux will run a script like this sometime before shutdown to ensure that an 'ok' file is written to the **flags** partition for the next boot.

+    #!/bin/sh

     mount /dev/mmcblk0p5 on /mnt

     if <current rootfs is /dev/mmcblk0p2> then